 On completion of the Professional Ethics module, you are required to reflect on your learning and give a statement about your experience of completing the module.

 As you may need time to think about the material, the module can be worked on in several sessions.
-You are given access to the Professional Ethics module as soon as you become eligible to take Paper P1, Governance, Risk and Ethics.
-It is recommended that you take it at the same time as, or before, Paper P1.
+You are given access to the module when you have completed the first three exams of the ACCA Qualification (F1 - Accountant in Business, F2 - Management Accounting and F3 - Financial Accounting), although it is recommended that you take it at the same time as, or before, attempting Paper P1 - Governance, Risk and Ethics.

 Integrity and professional behaviour